COSBlab/EMMIVox-BENCHMARK/README.md

 # EMMIVox-BENCHMARK
-Data to reproduce the EMMIVox model refinement benchmark
+Data to reproduce the EMMIVox model refinement benchmark.